What is cloud storage?

 How should we approach this decision?

-We recommend that clients first investigate and consider whether cloud storage is a service appropriate for them, without regard to UnitiBase.
+We recommend that clients first investigate and consider whether cloud storage is a service appropriate for them.
 If so, then clients should consider whether its use from within UnitiBase brings additional advantages.
+Each client needs to consider their own needs, assess risks, seek advice from qualified sources, and take precautions that it considers appropriate.